xoxzo/help.xoxzo.com/content/Xoxzo Cloud Telephony/SMS API/how-to-send-via-mail2sms-en.md

 </br>
 This is the end of the initial settings. <br>

 The initial setting limits one account to have one Mail2SMS user.
-Please <a href="mailto:help@xoxzo.com?subject=Request to add Mail2SMS user">contact helpdesk</a>. <br>
+Please <a href="mailto:help@xoxzo.com?subject=Request to add Mail2SMS user">contact helpdesk</a> in case you need to create more Mail2SMS users. <br>

 Let's send an email to send SMS now.
 </br>